chairmanmow/stacktion/README.md

 3) Installation
 ---------------
+Download the contents of this project ("stacktion.js" & "stacktionServer.ini") to a directory ../xtrn/stacktion

+Make sure both

 In 'scfg' (that's BBS->Configure from the Synchronet Control Panel in Windows), go to "External Programs -> Online Programs (Doors)" and select the area you